 After the debugging part, you will have to update the program and develop new features.
 Software engineers and developers design the program updates, while programmers tinker and tweak these updates.

 What to expect: a lot of meetings, planning, coding, testing, and debugging.

 Working with one or more Teams

 As we have said, you will often have to communicate with other people before, during, and after your coding.

 What to expect: you will have to deal with people and other teams for you to reach a common goal.
 Most software companies use frameworks to streamline and manage the workflow.
 Such frameworks help the programmers break the work up into actions, which you will have to finish within “sprints”.

 You will also have to attend various meetings and conferences to collaborate with other teammates.
 Here’s the challenge: you may have to work long hours (like, 40 hours a week) and more to meet deadlines.
 Sometimes it takes that long just to fix a single issue in the program, even if Python is simple and easy.

 Overall, learning the Python language is a challenging nut to crack.
 But using it in your career is an even tougher one.
 The things we have said above will help you find that path towards programming success.
-As long as you keep your wits with you, and you have the passion for programming, Python will be fun.
+As long as you keep your wits with you, and you have a passion for programming, Python will be fun.